claiduiuc/CLAID-Website/_services/events.md

 **Friday December 4, 8pm CST: Traditional Chinese Calligraphy Workshop**

 Discover the history and learn how to write traditional Chinese Calligraphy with us from the comfort of your own home!
 Join us over **Zoom** (info below) to enjoy a live demonstration using brushes, ink, and Xuan paper.
-You can still **pre-order** your own calligraphy kit [here]({% link _services/calligraphy-kit-pre-order.html %}) (FREE with shipping), and you can follow the demonstrations and try calligraphy yourself!
+You can still **pre-order** your own calligraphy kit [here]({% link _services/calligraphy-kit-pre-order.html %}) if you order by **Tuesday, December 1** (FREE with shipping), and you can follow the demonstrations and try calligraphy yourself!
 Kits paid for by the Student Cultural Programming Fee.

 - [Zoom link](<https://illinois.zoom.us/j/81801548848?pwd=aHBqT1cxZkhIczZTbXR1SUluWm51QT09>)
 - Meeting ID: 818 0154 8848